 What achievement data did you use?
-We analyzed achievement data that included EOG data, PPPA data, Lexile scores, 5thgrade writing scores, Math fluency scores, DRA scores, CCRPI data, and common assessment data.
+We analyzed achievement data that included EOG data, MAP data, Lexile scores, Math fluency scores, BAS scores, CCRPI data, and common assessment data.
 What does your achievement data tell you?
 The achievement data at Friendship Elementary indicates that our students are not succeeding at a high level.
 There is an achievement gap between our students of different ethnicities and different socioeconomic levels.
 As standardized assessments have converted from paper to computer, many of our economically disadvantaged students have experienced more of a hardship because of lack of access to technology at home.
 What demographic data did you use?
-Friendship Elementary stakeholders considered various sources of demographic data including enrollment, attendance, race, gender, ethnicity, students with disabilities, English learners, economically disadvantaged, school climate rating, and free and reduced lunch percentage data over the past decade.
+Friendship Elementary stakeholders considered various sources of what demographic data did you use: demographic data including enrollment, attendance, race, gender, ethnicity, students with disabilities, English learners, economically disadvantaged, school climate rating, and free and reduced lunch percentage data over the past decade.
 What does the demographic data tell you?
 In the past ten years, the free and reduced lunch percentage has changed dramatically from 25% in 2007 to 53% in 2018.
-This demographic shift has created challenges for the teachers and students.
+This demographic shift created challenges for the teachers and students.
 Teachers and administrators have noticed a decrease in parent engagement and student motivation to complete schoolwork.
+Over the past 3 years, we have focused on increasing the connection between home and school.
+We have also increased teacher education about our students and families.